joseperez72/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

-For this deliverable, you’ll write a brief summary and analysis of the performance of all the machine learning models used in this Challenge.

-The report should contain the following:

-Overview of the analysis: Explain the purpose of this analysis.

-Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.

 Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

 ## Overview

+In this analysis, we use six different machine learning models to see which ones best predicts credit risk using a dataset from LendingClub, a peer-to-peer lending services company.
+We look at diffent metrics, including balanced accuracy, recall, and precision scores, to infer the performance of these machine lerarning models.
+In this analysis, we use Python and Jupyter Notebook.

 ## Results

 ### Naive Random Oversampling

-Balanced Accuracy Score: 64.975%
+Balanced Accuracy Score: 64.975%\
-Low Risk Precision Score: 100%
+Low Risk Precision Score: 100%\
-High Risk Precision Score: 1%
+High Risk Precision Score: 1%\
-Low Risk Recall Socre: 68%
+Low Risk Recall Socre: 68%\
 High Risk Recall Socre: 62%

 ![oversampling](images/naive_random_oversampling.png)